 When you think of exterior paint colors for homes, you might not think of green.
 A green exterior can serve as a distinct color in the neighborhood, while also blending your home into its natural environment.
-A color like Cavern Moss is complimented by natural wood colors and white trim.
+A color like Cavern Moss is complimented by natural wood colors.
 You may also consider using a darker green like Night Watch, which is PPG’s 2019 Color of the Year.

 A blue-gray exterior has a calming effect.
 It can invoke scenes of a pristine lake or ocean.
 PPG’s Stratosphere can give your home a stately and colonial look.
 Pairing it with a white, brown, or sandy trim with make your home stand out.